Guiding Ohio Businesses And Corporations

 One of our experienced business attorneys can assist you in determining which type of entity works best for your business.

 Our business attorneys provide a full range of legal solutions to corporations at every stage of the business life cycle, from entity formation to succession planning matters.
 We are committed to working with our clients – from sole proprietorships to publicly held companies – to create an intimate relationship with each entity.
 We recognize that in most instances a life’s work has gone into making a business successful, and we work with each client to ensure that your interests are guided and protected.

 The Uniform Commercial Code (UCC) affects most businesses, including financial institutions, lenders, mortgage companies, finance companies, retailers, wholesalers, distributors, suppliers, shipping companies, and other companies purchasing or selling goods and services.
 We are equipped to handle all UCC issues that arise, whether our clients operate as a sole proprietor or run a large corporation.

-Wiles Richards offers a full range of legal services for our clients in the construction industry, assisting tradesmen, builders, and developers alike in the process of navigating the intricate lien laws, professional negligence claims, and complex bidding requirements that accompany this area of Ohio law.
-Our firm’s extensive background in Municipal and Township law gives us a unique insight into the issues surrounding the construction industry, and we are especially equipped to work hand in hand with clients from the beginning phases of a project to completion.
+Wiles & Richards offers a full range of legal services for our clients in the construction industry, assisting tradesmen, builders and developers alike in the process of navigating the intricate lien laws, professional negligence claims and complex bidding requirements that accompany this area of Ohio law.
+Our firm’s extensive background in Municipal and Township law gives us a unique insight into the issues surrounding the construction industry, and we are specifically equipped to work hand in hand with clients from the beginning phases of a project to completion.
 We provide counsel in the following practice areas: